 The Museum's Diplodocus skeleton cast, known affectionately as Dippy, was for many years the first sight to greet Museum visitors.

-When it was unveiled to the public in 1905, the Diplodocus became a star, and has since featured in newspaper cartoons, news reports and even played starring roles in film and television.
+When it was unveiled to the public in 1905, Dippy became a star, and has since featured in newspaper cartoons, news reports and even played starring roles in film and television.

 Cast from the type specimen found in America, the Diplodocus has moved location, changed posture and in 2016 the Museum announced that Dippy would be replaced by a blue whale skeleton.

 Diplodocus was first described as a new type of dinosaur in 1878 by Professor Othniel C Marsh at Yale University.
 The species lived sometime between 156 and 145 million years ago and belongs to a group called sauropods, meaning 'lizard feet'.

 When railroad workers unearthed the fossilised bones of a Diplodocus in Wyoming, USA in 1899, newspapers billed the discovery as the 'most colossal animal ever on Earth'.

 Scottish-born millionaire businessman Andrew Carnegie heard the reports and set out to acquire the bones as a centrepiece for his new museum in Pittsburgh.